Ndjamena Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended departure date from Chad, with at least 2-3 blank pages for stamps and visas.
+Must be valid for at least six months beyond the date of entry and have at least two blank visa pages.

 Proof of Accommodation